Marketcircle/AXElements/docs/Inspecting.markdown

 singleton methods, but less useful, with the `accessibilitySetOverrideValue:forAttribute:` method.
 You can use the method to override an attribute or even add a new one.
-The main issue with this method is that any attribute that is overriden, or added, will not be writable using the accessibility APIs.
+The main issue with this method is that any attribute that is overridden, or added, will not be writable using the accessibility APIs.
 Another issue is that you have to calculate the value when you override instead of when the attribute value is queried by the client.